Is there a counseling benefit when starting a podcast? Does it help?

 As a counselor, the goal you strive for is always to deliver the best service for your clients.
 Different clients require different methods.
 An option for you to explore is starting a podcast.

 It’s always a good practice to have a variety of resources available.
 Techniques that worked before may not work today.
 In addition, today’s digital world is continuously emerging.
 Because of this, people are gaining more access to information online.
-Ensuring your clients read the right information can be a challenge.

 What’s A Podcast?